simbo/gh-pages-example/README.md

 If not already existing, the `gh-pages` branch will be automatically created on the first deploy.

 Afterwards, you can enable *GitHub Pages* support in your repository settings on GitHub.
 Make sure to set the build source to `gh-pages` branch.

-You're done!
+*You're done!*

-#### Triggering Deploys
+#### Triggering deploys

 Every pushed commit to `master` should now automatically trigger a build and push updates to `gh-pages`, which will be published at the respective URL.